Cable Anchors

 Groundwater

-Groundwater can affect grout placement and long-term durability.
-DCP systems with grease-filled sheaths protect tendons in aggressive environments.
+Groundwater affects grout placement and long-term durability.
+PTI Class I encapsulation with grease-filled strand sheaths and a corrugated outer duct protects tendons in chloride, sulfate, or stray-current environments.

 Load Capacity

-Design loads determined by structural requirements.
-Multi-strand configurations allow capacity optimization.
-All anchors proof-tested to 133% of design load.
+Design loads governed by structural and rock-mass demand.
+Multi-strand configurations allow per-anchor capacity from 100 kips (4-strand) up to 2000 plus kips (30 plus strands).
+All anchors proof-tested to 133 percent of design load per PTI DC35.1.

 Spacing

-Anchor spacing determined by load distribution requirements and structural design.
-Typical spacing 8-12 ft for retaining walls.
+Anchor spacing determined by load distribution and structural design.
+Typical spacing is 8 to 12 ft for retaining walls and 10 to 20 ft for dam abutment patterns and rock-mass tie-down arrays.

 Installation Method